Johannes-Glick/descendants/source/0_preface.rst

 The 1918 book described the background for the exodus of great numbers of people, the Palatines, from Germany to America.
 Among them were Johannas and his wife and their young children.
 They arrived at Philadelphia to register and take the oath of allegiance before eventually settling in Berks County, Pennsylvania.
 Other children were born to them before their deaths in Pennsylvania.

-George remained in Pennsylvania, although his widow and several descendants moved farther into the new country.
-Johann Daniel went to Fairfield County, Ohio to enter government land in 1801 or 1802.
-Shortly after, he brought his family and urged his brothers Philip and Peter to come also.
-Philip died (1806) at Harrisburg, Pennsylvania on his way to bring his family.
+:doc:`George</A1_John_George_Glick>` remained in Pennsylvania, although his widow and several descendants moved farther into the new country. :doc:`Johan Daniel</A5_Johann_Daniel_Glick>` went to Fairfield County, Ohio to enter government land in 1801 or 1802.
+Shortly after, he brought his family and urged his brothers Philip and Peter to come also. :doc:`Philip</A2_Philip_Glick>` died (1806) at Harrisburg, Pennsylvania on his way to bring his family.
 His widow and some of the family came with Peter when he brought his family.
-Daniel walked to the Pennsylvania line to meet relatives and was hauled back on a sled, never recovering, dying in 1806.
-Peter was ill on arrival in Ohio with his family and died in 1807.
+Daniel walked to the Pennsylvania line to meet relatives and was hauled back on a sled, never recovering, dying in 1806. :doc:`Peter</A7_Peter_Glick>` was ill on arrival in Ohio with his family and died in 1807.
 The migration continued through later generations into Indiana, Illinois and other places.

 Stories and incidents reflect the roles of families and individuals in the making of our country's history with their everyday lives: